Quantum Talagrand, KKL and Friedgut's theorems and the learnability of quantum Boolean functions: Introduction

 \subsection{Acknowledgement}

 H.Z. is supported by the Lise Meitner fellowship, Austrian Science Fund (FWF) M3337.
 H.Z. would like to thank the American Institute of Mathematics and the AIM workshop {\em Analysis on the hypercube with applications to quantum computing}.
 He is also grateful to the organizers and other participants for creating an active atmosphere.
 The research of C.R. has been supported by ANR project QTraj (ANR-20-CE40-0024-01) of the French National Research Agency (ANR).
 C.R. acknowledges the support of the Munich Center for Quantum Sciences and Technology, as well as the Humboldt Foundation.
 C.R.~would like to thank Amanda Young for fruitful discussion on the applications of Friedgut's Junta theorem to learning quantum dynamics.
 The research of M.W. was funded by the Austrian Science Fund (FWF) under the Esprit Programme [ESP 156].
 For the purpose of Open Access, the authors have applied a CC BY public copyright licence to any Author Accepted Manuscript (AAM) version arising from this submission.
+The authors want to thank Francisco Escudero Gutierrez and Hsin-Yuan Huang for helpful comments on an earlier version of the paper.
+They are grateful to the referees for the careful reading and helpful comments.